winglang/playground/apps/tour/src/tutorials/inflight/basic/14-tutorial.md

 # Conclusion

 Congrats!
-You now know Wing's main concept - the two execution phases 🎉
+You now know Wing's main concept - the preflight and inflight execution phases 🎉

 ### Recap of what we've covered in this tutorial
 1. Preflight code is code that runs once, at compile time, to generate the infrastructure configuration of your cloud application.